- SAP resources are often displeased with Brightwork for not being sufficiently pro-SAP.

 That is should we serve as similar function as other consulting and media entities and repeat information from SAP?

 This is an encouraging response.
 The vast majority (85.7%) would prefer that we do not sell out to SAP.
-I can only assume that the (14.3%) that think we should are connected to SAP financially.
+I can only assume that the (14.3%) think we should are connected to SAP financially.

 Question #3 deals with the ownership of media entities.